Has the U.S. Air War Killed 685 Civilians—or More Than 5,200?

 Airwars believes the total number of civilians killed since coalition strikes began is much higher—more than 5,200, with a higher rate of reports coming in the last few months—up from an average of 30 to 40 allegations a month to more than 200, Woods said.

+Of the Airwars’ estimate of 5,200 deaths, the spokesman’s office said, “The Airwars numbers are based on allegations, not fact.”

+Without naming organizations, the office added that “most of our critics do not conduct such detailed assessments and often rely on scant information, which frequently comes from single unreliable sources.
+Still their claims are printed as fact and rarely questioned,” adding that this is playing into ISIS’s hands by diminishing support for the mission.

-He and other human rights advocates say the increasingly detailed reports show that the coalition is making more of an effort to track and acknowledge the unintended consequences of air strikes, but the rising number of allegations raise questions as to whether military commanders are taking President Donald Trump’s pledge to “bomb the hell out of ISIS,” literally.
+Woods and other human rights advocates shrug off such criticism, and say the rising number of allegations raise questions as to whether military commanders are taking President Donald Trump’s pledge to “bomb the hell out of ISIS,” literally.

 Senior Pentagon and coalition officials push back against that, but the current coalition commander acknowledged a greater freedom to operate under Trump.